tidoust/fetch-filecache-for-crawling/README.md

 # Implementation of fetch with a file-based HTTP cache for crawling purpose

-Node.js module that exports a `fetch` function that extends the implementation from `node-fetch` to add an HTTP cache using a local cache folder.
+Node.js module that exports a `fetch` function that extends the implementation of Node.js native `fetch` to add an HTTP cache using a local cache folder.

 The code was developed for a particular scenario with specific requirements in mind, and no attempts were made to generalize them.
 Publication as an npm